The Dual of Quantifier Elimination: Boolean Elimination over C and R: Context

 \end{lemma} This restates the fundamental theorem of algebra, and we use it for the impossibility result on $\exists$.
 We do not use the longer and more complicated results of real quantifier elimination here.
 (See Swan's expository article on quantifier elimination over $\R$ and $\C$ for general background, and see Basu's survey for more details on the complexity, which contrasts with the linear bounds here.)

-We call the transformations of this paper \emph{Boolean elimination} to highlight their duality with such quantifier elimination: instead of removing quantifiers at the cost of more propositional complexity, we remove propositional complexity at the cost of a short, fixed quantifier prefix.
+We call the transformations of this paper \emph{Boolean elimination} because they provide a dual to quantifier elimination: instead of removing quantifiers at the cost of more propositional complexity, we remove propositional complexity at the cost of a short, fixed quantifier prefix.